 Choosing Your Categories

 After you have decided to move forward, and have gathered your initial background information, it is time to choose your categories.
-Meaning you need to decide what types of diversity you want to account for in your audit.
-It can be as simple as just a couple categories like: Author/character ethnicity: white, not white, lgbtqia+ or not etc or it can be more comprehensive as you want.
+Meaning you need to decide what types of diversity and representation you want to account for in your audit.
+It can be as simple as just a couple categories like: Author/character ethnicity: white, BIPOC, lgbtqia+, straight/cis, etc or it can be more comprehensive.

 I chose to do a very, VERY comprehensive audit instead of a simple one, so I currently have 36 different categories.
 One reason I decided to be comprehensive is that I have committed my professional goal for this year to being truly aggressive about decentralizing whiteness and decolonizing my practice, myself, and my library collection.
 I also figured that since, no matter how many categories you audit for, you still need to analyze every single book individually, it makes sense to do as many categories as you want.
 I am always of the mind that if you are going to take the time to do something then you might as well do it the right way (or comprehensively) so you don’t have to go back and do it again later.
 I also had some categories that I knew would be of particular interest to many of my students, such as “1st generation american,” “immigrant,” “biracial,” “adopted,” etc. Here are the categories I chose to audit for: